anz-containers/eks-workshop/README.md

-# The AWS App Mesh Value Proposition
+# AWS App Mesh Value Proposition

 Back when the world was deploying monolithic three-tier architectures - observability was fairly simple, and routing/discovery to an extent too.
 Your application was probably written in a single language, and deployed to via a single technology platform (EC2 etc).